FAQ

 The English Language Test (ELT) bursary is available for up to two (2) attempts of a BCCNM-accepted test, whether an applicant is successful or not.
 Funding is up to $400 per test and is based on official receipts from a recognized English Language Proficiency Test.
 Receipts for tests must be dated on or after May 1, 2021.

-Costs associated with remedial education to obtain your BCCNM registration may be reimbursed up to a maximum of $10,000 if the costs occurred on or after May 1, 2021.
+Costs associated with remedial education that is required to obtain BCCNM registration may be reimbursed up to a maximum of $10,000 on a course by course or semester by semester basis if the costs occurred on or after May 1, 2021.

-Eligible costs associated with NNAS, BCCNM, acceptable English language proficiency testing, NCAS, and remedial education required by the BCCNM that an IEN incurred after May 1, 2021 may be eligible for reimbursement as long as the IEN did not obtain a RN license and begin working before May 1, 2022.
+Eligible costs associated with credential assessment, acceptable English language proficiency testing, NCAS, BCCNM application, and costs associated with remedial education required by the BCCNM that an IEN incurred after May 1, 2021, may be eligible for reimbursement as long as the IEN did not obtain BCCNM registration and begin working before May 1, 2022.

-IENs who obtained an LPN license but were hoping to be considered for an RN license could qualify for an NCAS bursary to be assessed against the RN competencies (if the RN/LPN dual track was done) and/or obtain an educational bursary for remedial education to become an RN.
+IENs who obtained an LPN registration in BC but were hoping to be considered for an RN registration could qualify for financial supports to be assessed against the RN competencies and/or obtain an educational bursary for remedial education to become an RN.

-IENs are encouraged to contact the Health Match BC Navigation team to discuss.
+IENs are encouraged to contact the Health Match BC Navigation team if they have additional questions.

 Yes, if you have been issued a BCCNM decision letter (e.g., an RN who is asked to take remedial education), you can access both bursaries, NCAS and remedial education.

-If you are a licensed LPN and want to start your RN registration process with the BC College of Nurses and Midwives (BCCNM), those costs would be eligible for financial support through bursaries.
+If you are registered as an LPN in BC and want to start your RN registration process with the BC College of Nurses and Midwives (BCCNM), those costs would be eligible for financial support through bursaries.

 Return of Service

-The return of service agreement is an agreement between you and the Province of British Columbia that you will commit to complete 12 months of continuous service with a publicly funded health sector employer within BC, within six months following receipt of your provisional or full nursing license from the BCCNM (or registration with the BC Care Aide & Community Health Worker Registry), in exchange for accepting bursary funding.
-The ROS period is extended to two years if the IEN obtains employment of 0.5 FTEs or less and is will also be extended during absences.
+The return of service agreement is an agreement between you and the Province of British Columbia that you will commit to complete 12 months of continuous service with a publicly funded health sector employer within BC within six months following receipt of your provisional or full nursing registration from the BCCNM (or registration with the BC Care Aide & Community Health Worker Registry).
+This ROS is in exchange for accepting financial supports.
+The ROS period is extended to two years if the IEN obtains employment of 0.5 FTE (part-time) or less, and it will also be extended during absences.
 The ROS commitment would pause during non-working periods.

 Public sector employers include regional health boards designated under section 4(1) of the Health Authorities Act or Provincial Health Services Authority (collectively a “Health Authority”) or Providence Health Care OR at long-term care or assisted living (AL) facility, private or public, as long as the facility is publicly funded.
 Qualified employers EXCLUDE contract agencies supplying temporary and/or short-term staffing solutions to eligible facilities.